 Warranty | One of the best there is for warranties – Lifetime Warranty |

 You might be wondering if there is a big difference between the older model Diamondbacks and the newer Diamondback HD’s.
-I had the same question, so I bought the HD’s in order to compare how glass quality has increased over the past few years.
+I had the same question, so I bought the HD’s to compare how glass quality has increased over the past few years.

 There was a huge difference.
 The Diamondback HD’s were better in every way and were much more competitive and comparable to the other binoculars in this review.
+Below are the field notes I took during my review:

 Build Quality | Durable, feels very well made |